THE HIGH SCHOOL OF ART & DESIGN FILM/VIDEO DEPARTMENT

 Described by the Tribeca Film Institute as “one of the premiere high school film programs in New York City”, the film/video department at The High School of Art & Design is a New York State Career and Technical Education (CTE) certified program.

-The High School of Art & Design film/video department has won first prize in the Citywide Graphic Arts Competition for six of the past seven years, placed Silver Medalist in the New York State level Skills USA Digital Cinema Production Competition, and has won over $120,000, to date, in scholarship money for student films through ABC/Disney Get Reel With Your Dreams, Citywide Graphic Arts Competition, SNY Film Festival and other competitions.
-Our film department was also hand-picked by the Tribeca Film Institute to collaborate on a feature film being produced by TFI, which will be screened in the 2018 Tribeca Film Festival, with our film students directing, filming, and editing the film.
+The High School of Art & Design film/video department has won first prize in the Citywide Graphic Arts Competition for nine of the past ten years, won 1st place in the National Lights Camera Save Contest, won numerous National Scholastic Gold Keys, and has won over $200,000, to date, in scholarship money for student films through ABC/Disney Get Reel With Your Dreams, Citywide Graphic Arts Competition, SNY Film Festival, Lights Camera Save, and countless other film competitions.